Paris Passion: The Front Covers

 Like the rest of the magazine, Paris Passions front covers evolved considerably from the time of its first issue in 1981 until the last in 1991.
 The changes included going from black-and-white images to those in full color; from newsprint to glossy stock; from celebrity portraits to more conceptual illustrations; and different logos and varying approaches to the use of text.

 During the life of Passion, its use of strong, eye-catching visuals on its large format covers was an influential part of its identity.
 Passion favored simple, clean, bold, colorful images to grab the attention of readers.
 It stemmed, in part, from the fact that as a magazine relying mainly on newsstands for its distribution, it had to stand out from other publications in order to establish and promote itself, especially in the absence of any marketing budget.

 In Paris, in addition to its presence on newsstands and in kiosks, Passion also had a network of "street hawkers" who sold the magazine.
 They circulated in places where potential readers would congregate, from hip cafes and restaurants to major cultural events, fashion shows and tourist attractions where hawkers would hold up the latest issue for all to see, and hopefully buy.
 The cover played a critical role in determining the perception and sales of the magazine.

-In the pursuit of effective images for its covers, Passion drew from the presence of many excellent photographers and illustrators in Paris (see text above).
-They liked seeing their work showcased on the covers of Passion, thanks to its large size, its relatively unobtrusive cover text and good visibility in Paris kiosks and in international bookstores and newsstands in major cities outside France.
+In the pursuit of effective images for its covers, Passion drew from the presence of many different photographers and illustrators in Paris.
+Many artists liked seeing their work showcased on the covers of Passion, thanks to its large size, its relatively unobtrusive cover text and good visibility in Paris kiosks and in international bookstores and newsstands in major cities outside France.